 Reicher argues that Milgram’s explanation, that people go into a passive ‘agentic state‘ where they simply obey orders, just doesn’t fit his own findings.
 If you listen carefully to the experiments (shown in the film with illustrative clips of the original black and white footage) you see that participants are not passively listening to one voice.
 Rather they’re actively listening to two voices – the experimenter telling them to continue and the ‘learner’ pleading with them to stop.
 So the key question here is, why did participants sometimes obey the voice telling them to continue and sometimes refuse?

 For Haslam and Reicher, the answer to this question is found in social identity.
 The baseline condition with its incredible 60% compliance, did everything to encourage participants’ identification with the project.
 It was done at the prestigious Yale University, the white coated experimenter was authoritative and also took time to explain to each participant just how important this scientific experiment was for helping to improve learning.

-However, when Milgram switched the location of the experiments to seedy downtown Bridgeport, compliance fell below 50 per cent.
-When the experimenters were indifferent, offhand, or simply phoned in commands, compliance fell to just above 20 per cent, and when there were two experimenters who argued with each other and issued contradictory orders it fell to zero.
+However, when Milgram switched the location of the experiments to seedy downtown Bridgeport, compliance fell below 50%.
+When the experimenters were indifferent, offhand, or simply phoned in commands, compliance fell to just above 20%, and when there were two experimenters who argued with each other and issued contradictory orders it fell to zero.

 From the point of view of social identity theory, those who organised the mass destruction of populations, planted bombs in busy city centres, tortured suspected terrorists held without trial, or gave electric shocks in a Yale laboratory more than half a century ago all shared one thing in common.
 They identified with what they were doing.
 In spite of the harm caused to others, they believed that what they were doing was right.
 And that’s the really frightening thing about Milgram’s experiments.